-If we know our customers better using data we can gather regarding their positions in other banks, we will surely be able to offer more competitive financial services.
+If we know our customers better, using data we can gather regarding their positions in other banks, we will surely be able to offer more competitive financial services.
 But, if we aggregate other banks’ clients’ information, we would have to allow third parties to aggregate our own clients.
-Would this mean a loss of custom and put our current business model at risk?
+Would this mean a loss of customers and put our current business model at risk?

 All banks worldwide are facing the challenge of providing the best financial service to their clients, based on their customer behavior and needs.
 The difficulty is to understand which services that the customers feel most comfortable with, independently of which financial party is behind them.
 This is the reason why aggregation becomes strategic and crucial in offering the best products.

 In the information age, the customer is now more informed than ever before and is able to pick and choose the most advantageous service offered from a number of companies rather than have to rely on any one financial institution.
 With this in mind, does it make sense for a bank to only focus on the services that it provides?